On this Page...

 - Inspection Schedule

 - Detailed Inspection.
-A detailed inspection must be performed at least once a year.
+Airport owner must perform a detailed inspection at least once a year.
 If a history of recorded pavement deterioration is available such as by a Pavement Condition Index (PCI) survey (Advisory Circular 150/5380-6.
-Guidelines and Procedures for Maintenance of Airport Pavements), the frequency of inspections may be extended to 3 years.
+Guidelines and Procedures for Maintenance of Airport Pavements), the Airport Owner may increase the frequency of inspections to evervy 3 years.

 - Drive-by Inspection.
-A drive-by inspection must be performed a minimum of once per month to detect unexpected changes in the pavement condition.
+Airport Owner must conduct a drive-by inspection a minimum of once per month for the purpose of detecting unexpected changes in the pavement condition.

 - Record Keeping

-Complete information on the findings of all detailed inspections and on the maintenance performed must be recorded and kept on file for a minimum of five years.
-The types of distress, their locations, and remedial action, scheduled or performed, must be documented.
+The Airport Owner must maintain a record of all detailed inspections and any maintenance activity they perform.
+They must keep this information on file for a minimum of five years.
+The information should document the types of distress, their locations, and any remedial action taken, scheduled or performed.
 The minimum information to be recorded is listed below.

 - Inspection date